Ventura County Restraining Orders

-At the Law Offices of Scott Bentley, we are committed to protecting your rights, reputation, and future.
+At Bentley Law, we are committed to protecting your rights, reputation, and future.
 Whether you have been accused of a crime that warrants a restraining order or violated one, our Ventura criminal lawyer can do our best to help you avoid serious criminal penalties and get your life back on the right track.

 Types of Restraining Orders

 There are four main types of restraining orders: domestic violence (criminal) restraining orders, civil harassment restraining orders, dependent or elder adult restraining orders, and workplace violence restraining orders.
 When it comes to criminal restraining orders, there are different levels of protection.